The night before an exam

 Make sure to have enough sleep at night before an exam.
 During sleep, the nerve endings, activated during the day, are being rehabilitated and are getting stronger, and the accepted information is moving from the short term to the long term memory.
 That is why sleepless nights before an exam are useless and even harmful.
 Planning a brainstorming preparation, you should know that in addition to time for studying information you will need a night for its “maturation”.

 - Expands already existing knowledge;

 - It is learned in the respective context (for example, it’s easier and faster to study zoology in a museum of zoology, astronomy – in a planetarium, etc);

-- The process of memorizing occurs in course of a physical activity.
-It is proved that when doing fitness, walking or just standing up we memorize better.
+- The process of memorizing occurs in the course of physical activity.
+It is proved that when doing fitness, walking, or just standing up we memorize better.

 - If you need to memorize a text:

 1. for the first time, mentally repeat it immediately after reading;

 2. for the second time – 15-20 minutes after;

 3. the third – in 6-8 hours (on the same day);